Watson-Jackson showcase highlights Texans-Ravens matchup

 DENVER (3-6) AT MINNESOTA (7-3)

-The Vikings, coming off a critical victory at Dallas fueled again by the dual productivity of running back Dalvin Cook, have a prime opportunity to match their win total from last year against the struggling Broncos before taking their bye week.
-They’re 4-0 at home this year and 22-7 at U.S. Bank Stadium in the regular season and the playoffs, and their pass rush and the crowd noise has proven time and again to be a daunting combination for opponents, particularly with inexperienced quarterbacks like Denver fill-in Brandon Allen.
+The Vikings, coming off a critical victory at Dallas fueled again by running back Dalvin Cook, have a prime opportunity to match their win total from last year against the struggling Broncos before taking their bye week.
+They’re 4-0 at home this year and 22-7 at U.S. Bank Stadium in the regular season and the playoffs.
+Their pass rush and the crowd noise have proved a daunting combination for opponents, particularly with inexperienced quarterbacks like Denver fill-in Brandon Allen.

 Allen performed admirably in his first start for Joe Flacco, when the Broncos last played before their bye and beat Cleveland, passing for two touchdowns without a turnover.
-Though Denver has dropped from 10th in the league last season in sacks per pass attempt to 22nd place this year, with Bradley Chubb on injured reserve like Flacco, the Broncos still have a capable defense that could create challenges for quarterback Kirk Cousins and the Vikings.
-Denver has allowed an average of 18.9 points per game, the seventh-fewest in the NFL.
+Though Denver has dropped from 10th in the league last season in sacks per pass attempt to 22nd this year – Bradley Chubb is on injured reserve, like Flacco – the Broncos still have a capable defense that could create challenges for quarterback Kirk Cousins and the Vikings.
+Denver has allowed an average of 18.9 points a game, seventh fewest in the NFL.

 JACKSONVILLE (4-5) AT INDIANAPOLIS (5-4)